Myths of Cryogenics

 Refer to the third answer above.
 Galileo ran into this a lot.

-They say this because we can’t totally explain why it works.
-Studies by the US Army, US national laboratories, and major universities all over the world that say it does work.
+Some might refer to cryogenics is this way because we can’t totally explain why it works.
+Studies by the US Army, US national laboratories, and major universities all over the world proves it does work.
 Science is based on observing things we do not understand, observing that they are repeatable, formulating a theory to explain the observations and then testing the theory by experimentation.
 There is nothing in scientific method that says that you cannot use something that you don’t understand.
 If we needed to use only totally understood phenomenon, all progress would be stopped.
 Science does not flow neatly out of the laboratory into general use.
 Economics drives what is used in the real world.
 Cryogenic processing has proven economically desirable.

 Metals get their metallic properties because they are crystalline in structure and not molecular.

 It is round because it is vacuum insulated.
 It is vacuum insulated because that is the best way to insulate things at -300oF.
 Rectangular machines have poor airflow, heavy structures that pull the cold right out of the chamber, insulation that breaks down over time and is very hard if not impossible to renew.
 They have extensive bracing that act as heat bridges.
 They have problems with door sealing, which lets lots of heat into the chamber.
 Some square machines actually bend during the cycle so that doors warp open.
 If square were better, liquid nitrogen would be shipped or stored in square containers

 11. If we make our product last twice as long, we won’t sell as many of them.